Effective Anxiety Treatment Options in Singapore

 Additionally, the country fosters a supportive mental health environment through helplines, clinics, wellness centres, and community outreach programmes, making it easier and more comfortable for individuals to seek help without stigma.

-Common Anxiety Treatment Options in Singapore
+Common Anxiety Treatment Approaches in Singapore

 • Cognitive Behavioural Therapy (CBT): CBT focuses on identifying and changing negative thinking patterns.
 It teaches coping skills that help manage anxiety symptoms effectively.